NucleaPeon/squall/README.md

 # Another Variation
 # Where ___ IN ___ sql statements require the values to be formatted in () brackets
-# and with comments, so WhereIn is an easy-to-use shortcut to do those Where comparisons
+# and with commas, so WhereIn is an easy-to-use shortcut to do those Where comparisons
 w = WhereIn(Fields('Id'), ['a', 'b', 'c', 'd', 'e']) # Can be python-native list
 ```